bagisto/bagisto-docs/src/performance/configure-elasticsearch.md

 :::

 ::: details What happens during indexing?
-- Products are read from the `products` table
+- Products are read in batches of 100 from the `products` table
-- Data is transformed into Elasticsearch-compatible format
+- Each product becomes one document per channel and locale, in an index named `{prefix}products_{channel}_{locale}_index`, carrying its attribute values, prices and category names
 - Documents are bulk-inserted into the search index
 - Search capabilities become available immediately
 :::